MakeSchool-Tutorials/ecommerce-tutorial/P12-Shopping-Cart-Features/content.md

 ![ms-video-youtube](https://www.youtube.com/embed/l2M5q2te234)

-# Adding “add one” and “remove one” buttons for each items inside shopping cart
+# Adding "add one" and "remove one" buttons for each items inside shopping cart

 ## 12th Video
 Here we'll add a button to remove one item from the cart.